gatsbyjs/gatsby/docs/blog/2017-09-18-gatsby-modern-static-generation/index.md

-Imagine that instead of having [memcached](https://memcached.org/) caching your HTML in front of your WordPress site, you trigger a hook each time your database changes that will re-generate the frontend using Gatsby’s [WordPress plugin](/packages/gatsby-source-wordpress/).
+Imagine that instead of having [memcached](https://memcached.org/) caching your HTML in front of your WordPress site, you trigger a hook each time your database changes that will re-generate the frontend using Gatsby's [WordPress plugin](/packages/gatsby-source-wordpress/).
 Yes, Gatsby supports multiple backend sources to load your content.
 Instead of storing them inside your version control like me, you can just as well load them from your